 “Pupils enjoy religious education at Corpus Christi.
 They are enthusiastic, articulate, and passionate when talking about what they learn, and most can establish clear links between what they learn in lessons and how this will be useful to them outside of school.
 Pupils aspire to the high expectations set by teachers”.

-Year 9 pupils entered the national young Catholic writers award 2022, supported by the RE department.
+Two of our Year 9 pupils were recognised as runners-up in the national young Catholic writers award 2022 which all pupils in the year group entered, supported by the RE department.
 In this essay competition, participants were required to read some selected writings of St Pope John Paul II and Church documents on the theme of the importance of the Eucharist.

 20 pupils in Year 10 are volunteers in the Religious Education Peer Support (REPs) weekly afterschool club.
 KS3 pupils can voluntarily attend, or are encouraged to attend by the RE department, to support pupils in homework, keyword knowledge and to make progress with their learning.
 This has had a significant effect on supporting pupils in KS3 to make at least good progress in their learning.